Objectives of the master's program and purpose of the examination

 Admission requirements for the course

 Prerequisite is proof of a degree in a bachelor's degree (180 ECTS points) at the JMU or at another domestic or foreign university or an equivalent domestic or foreign degree (e.g. state examination) and the skills listed below.
-The examination board for the Master's degree in Physics International decides on the equivalence of the Bachelor's degrees.
+The examination board for the master's degree in Quantum Engineering decides on the equivalence of the Bachelor's degrees.

 Applicants must demonstrate English language skills at level B2 of the Common European Framework of Reference for Languages (GER).
 Applicants and candidates who have not obtained at a German institution their HZB or the relevant first degree is recommended during the first academic year sufficient basic knowledge of the German language (eg level A2 to acquire the Common European Framework of Reference for Languages (CEFR).
-Proof German language skills are not required for admission to the Masters course in Physics International.
+Proof German language skills are not required for admission to the Master's program in Quantum Engineering.

-Immediate access to the master’s degree is provided if a bachelor’s degree in physics (acquisition of 180 ECTS points) or a comparable degree or an equivalent domestic or foreign degree (eg state examination) is demonstrated, as well as the above-mentioned skills
+Immediate access to the master's degree is given if a bachelor's degree in nanostructure technology (acquisition of 180 ECTS points) or a comparable degree or an equivalent domestic or foreign degree (e.g. state examination) and the above-mentioned skills are proven

 Preliminary admission can be granted if at least 150 ECTS points in the Bachelor's degree and the above-mentioned skills are proven.
 In this case, proof of the bachelor's degree is required at the latest by the end of the re-registration period for the third master semester.